x0xr00t/Automated-MUlti-UAC-Bypass/README.md

     Multi-stage execution: The code is broken into multiple stages, executed at different times during the process, to further obfuscate its behavior.

+* Added obfuscation with xor on the .INF
+* Added process ghosting exec a alternative for explorer.exe

 * {Notify} !!
 The DLL needs to be remade if u want to use the new sl0puacb.cs !! {Notify}
 * The old sl0puacb.cs been moved to /bakcup/sl0puacb.cs, sl0p.dll been moved to /backup/ too.